Tower Subway: Construction

-In 1864 Peter Barlow patented a method of tunnelling using a circular cast iron shield and to fill the gap between the tunnel lining and wall with lime or cement to prevent settling of the surrounding ground.
-Unfortunately, Barlow failed to explain how he intended to fill such gaps between shield and tunnel wall with grout.
-He published a pamphlet in 1867 suggesting a network of tunnels with cars carrying up to twelve people.
-In 1868 authority was obtained for a tunnel under the Thames between Great Tower Hill and Pickle Herring Stairs near Vine Street (now Vine Lane), but there was a delay finding a contractor due to recent experiences with the Thames Tunnel until his former pupil James Henry Greathead tendered for £9,400.
-Whilst Barlow patented his idea in 1864 for a tunnelling shield, he never constructed it: Greathead was accredited with the first shield construction for what is now known as the Tower Gateway complex in 1869.
-According to William Copperthwaite, who once worked under Greathead, both Greathead in England and Alfred Ely Beach in New York invented and constructed their own versions of tunnelling shields simultaneously and independently of each other.
+In 1864, Peter Barlow applied for a patent design of a circular cast iron shield for tunnelling to fill the gap between the tunnel lining and wall with lime or cement to prevent settling of the surrounding ground.
+Unfortunately, Barlow failed to explain how he intended to fill such gaps between shield and tunnel wall with grout and he never constructed it before his death.
+Greathead, however, invented a device to inject the grout and was accredited with the first shield construction for what is now known as the Tower Gateway complex in 1869.

+Barlow published a pamphlet in 1867, "On the Relief of London Street Traffic", suggesting a network of tunnels with cars carrying up to twelve people.
+In 1868, authority was obtained in the Tower Subway Act 1868 (31 & 32 Vict. c. viii) for a tunnel under the Thames between Great Tower Hill and Pickle Herring Stairs near Vine Street (now Vine Lane), but there was a delay finding a contractor after experiences with the Thames Tunnel until his former pupil James Henry Greathead tendered for £9,400.

+According to William Charles Copperthwaite, who once studied and worked under Greathead, both Greathead in England, and Alfred Ely Beach in New York, invented and constructed their own versions of tunnelling shields simultaneously and independently of each other.
+Beach used a circular shield remarkably similar to Peter W. Barlow's patent application design.
+This would not have been an unexpected event as Beach oversaw a successful patent agency in New York as the editor of The Scientific American, and may well have heard of Tower Subway developments in London and found Barlow's patent application.

-Work began in February 1869 with the boring of entrance shafts, 60 ft deep on the north bank and 50 ft deep on the south bank.
+Work on the Tower Subway began in February 1869 with the boring of entrance shafts, 60 ft deep on the north bank and 50 ft deep on the south bank.
 The tunnelling itself started in April using the circular Greathead shield.